UAV-Research-Centre-UGent/academic-kickstart/content/authors/gonzalo-luzardo/_index.md

 ---
 # Display name
-title: Rene Heim
+title: "Gonzalo Luzardo"

-# Username (this should match the folder name)
+# Username (this should match the folder name and the name on publications)
 authors:
-- reheim
+- "gonzalo-luzardo"

 # Is this the primary user of the site?
 superuser: false

-# Role/position
+# Role/position (e.g., Professor of Artificial Intelligence)
-role: Postdoctoral researcher
+role: PhD Student

 # Organizations/Affiliations
 organizations:
-- name: Ghent University
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Plant Pathology and Functional Ecology.

-interests:
-- Hyperspectral Remote Sensing
-- Machine Learning
-- UAV
-- Plant Pathology
-- Functional Ecology
+bio:

+# List each interest with a dash
+#interests:

 #education:
 #  courses: